 Okay, these are all firm mattresses.
-However, what if you want the firmest mattress possible?
-If this is the case, the Plank could be right for you.
+But if you want the firmest mattress possible, the Plank could be right for you.

-The Plank comes from Brooklyn Bedding, producer of fantastic mattresses like the Spartan, Bowery, and Bloom Hybrid.
+The Plank comes from Brooklyn Bedding, producer of fantastic mattresses including the Spartan, Bowery, and Bloom Hybrid.
 It is an all-foam mattress with a flippable design.
-One side is firm while the other is ultra firm.
+One side is firm while the other is ultra-firm.

 All in all, if you want to find the firmest mattress possible, the Plank should work for you.

 What Makes The Plank Stand Out?